nlapier2/metapheno/README.md

 python3 run-metapheno.py {t2d OR wt2d}
 ```

-You can run a more comprehensive experiment with a parameter grid search and results across multiple random seeds using the --grid\_amount and --seed\_search parameters.
+You can run a more comprehensive experiment with a parameter grid search and results across multiple random seeds using the --grid\_search and --seed\_search parameters.
 Do "python3 run-metapheno.py -h" for help.
 Even without grid search, the script may take a while to run, especially if GPUs are not available, and searching across seeds or using grid search will increase runtime dramatically, possibly to several days.

+Please note that gcforest/deepforest and neural net results may not replicate exactly due to inherent randomness in the classifiers.
+This should hopefully be mitigated by running them in multiple settings and evaluating metrics across all runs.